-on day of 2019 this is the Execu tion Date which is the date when th last Party (duly authorised delegate of the Minister) executes this Deed
+this is the Execution Date which is the date when the last Party (duly authorised delegate of the Minister) executes this Deed.

 RECITALS

 - A. The State of Western Australia has established a scheme (Regional Airports Development Scheme) to provide funding assistance to airport owners or airport lease holders for the purpose of improving regional air services and safety for aviation infrastructure. - B. The Organisation is an airport owner or airport lease holder and has requested that the Minister provide it with funding pursuant to the Regional Airports Development Scheme as a contribution to the costs of the Project. - C. The Minister has agreed to contribute funding towards the Project subject to the terms and conditions set out in this Deed.